 When you feel better about yourself and your body, your confidence will boost.
 Seeing how great you look in the mirror, or how wonderful you feel after a long, sweaty workout will make your confidence level peak.

 6. "My social life will grow."6 of 11

 Have you ever opted out of a fun evening with friends because you were embarrassed of how you looked, or worried that you wouldn't look good in any of your outfits?
 Once you get motivated, you'll no longer have the urge to stay in.
 You'll want to go out, socialize, and show off your new, improved look.

 7. "Life is too short to be sad.
-I can be happy again."
+I can be happy again."7 of 11

 Working out builds endorphins, which boosts energy and happiness.
 Exercise releases feel-good brain chemicals that ease depression (endorphins), according to the Mayo Clinic.

-8. "I will look and feel beautiful (and others will notice)"
+8. "I will look and feel beautiful (and others will notice)."8 of 11

 Working out is about you and how you feel.
 When you stay motivated, you'll feel a heck of a lot healthier and more beautiful.
 Those wonderful compliments here and there from family members or friends don't hurt either.
 When others commend you on your amazing results and tell you how great you look, your confidence level will soar and you'll want to stick to your routine.

 9. "I can be a role model for others."9 of 11